Irtebat/flink-sql-apps/readme.md

 # Flink Application Sandbox

-This repository serves as a sandbox for developing, packaging, and deploying Apache Flink applications using the Table API and SQL.
-It is designed for experimentation and iteration of deployments using Flink Kubernetes Operator.
+This repository serves as a starter-template for developing, packaging, and deploying Apache Flink applications using the Table API and SQL.
+Specifically, it is designed for experimentation and iteration of deployments using Flink Kubernetes Operator.
 ## Repository Structure

 - `src/main/java/`: Java source files for Flink jobs.